Magnetic-Fox/Noter-LocaleLib-WinCE/README.md

 It is possible to port this solution to eMbedded Visual C++ (or other compiler suite), as the main code is only a Pascal stub.
 The only thing needed is a plain empty DLL file which can be linked with resource containing string table - this can probably be achieved by any good compiler that support Windows target.

 **Remember, that Noter Client for Windows CE uses UTF-8.
-If You wish to port this library to other language for use with, let's say - older, compiler, You'll have to encode strings in resource to UTF-8 form before.**
+If You wish to port this library to other language for use with, let's say, older compiler, You'll have to encode strings in resource to UTF-8 form before.**

 ## Known problems